 |---|---|---|---|

 Activating an eSIM for Guam literally takes a minute and can be done from the comfort of your home.
-The process is identical on iPhone and Android: you buy the plan, receive a QR by email, scan it from your phone's settings, and you're done.
-The important thing is to have it installed before you fly, but don't activate it until you arrive to avoid wasting days.
+The process is identical for iPhone and Android: you buy the plan, receive a QR code by email, scan it from your phone's settings, and you're done.
+The important thing is to install it before you fly, but don't activate it until you arrive so you don't waste days.

-- Purchase your eSIM plan for Guam and receive the QR in your email.
+- Purchase your eSIM plan for Guam and receive the QR code in your email.

 - On your phone, go to Settings > Mobile Data > Add eSIM and scan the code.